 You can always use a dry shampoo between washes if you need to.
 Try a color-safe dry shampoo - created specifically for your hair color - to keep your hair looking fresh in between washes.

 5. Choose your water temperature wisely

-When you wash your hair, use warm or lukewarm water (or cool water if you can) and try a filtered shower head (this removes some of the iron and limescale from your shower water) which can also help protect your vibrant colour from fading.
+When you wash your hair, use warm or lukewarm water (or cool water if you can) and try a filtered shower head (this removes some of the iron and limescale from your shower water) which can also help protect your vibrant color from fading.

-6. Protect your colour in the pool
+6. Protect your color in the pool

 With that being said, try to avoid swimming pools if possible.
-Chlorinated water is one of the biggest culprits of drying out coloured hair and weakening hair strands (this can also cause split ends).
+Chlorinated water is one of the biggest culprits of drying out colored hair and weakening hair strands (this can also cause split ends).

 - • Wet your hair before going for a dip in the pool.

 - • Wear a swim cap.